Electric Car Chargers

 Smart charging is when an electric vehicle and a charging device share data, which gets shared with the charging operator.
 Unlike traditional charging devices that aren't connected to the cloud, smart charging allows the charging station owner to manage, monitor and restrict the use of their devices remotely to optimize energy consumption.

 In the UK, there are two types of rapid chargers available, AC (Alternating Current) or DC (Direct Current).
 Rapid AC chargers function at 43kW, and most Rapid DC units offer 50kW of power.
 Both chargers will charge your vehicle in as little as 30 to 60 minutes, depending on battery capacity.
-Tesla has there own range of Rapid DC Superchargers, which charge at around 120kW.
+Luxury car leasing manufacturers, like Tesla has there own range of Rapid DC Superchargers, which charge at around 120kW.
 However, these chargers use a modified Type 2 connection, although adaptors are available.

 It's important to keep in mind while rapid chargers offer the quickest charging time, not all electric cars are compatible with rapid charging.
 Public rapid charging points also aren't as common as fast chargers, with Zap-Map putting their numbers at just under 1,000.